Josh Becker (politician)

-Josh Becker (April 13, 1969) is an American politician currently in the California State Senate.
+Josh Becker (born April 13, 1969) is an American politician currently in the California State Senate.
 He is a Democrat representing the 13th Senate District, which encompasses most of San Mateo County and part of Santa Clara County.
 Prior to being elected to the State Senate in November 2020, he was initiator of the Full Circle community organization and the CEO of Lex Machina.

+He is Vice chair of the California Legislative Jewish Caucus.

 Early life and education

 Becker attended Williams College and Stanford University.
 During his time as a Stanford student, he cofounded a program called the Stanford Board Fellows, which trained students to serve in local nonprofit organizations and in social progress.
 He graduated from the university with a JD–MBA degree in 1999.

 Career

 A year after he graduated from the university, Becker established the Full Circle community organization.
 The organization funds nonprofit and supported policy innovations and community organizations in economic opportunity, education, environmental sustainability and health.

 Becker was appointed as part of the California State Workforce Development Board and Child Care Partnership Council in San Mateo County by California Governor Jerry Brown.
 He served seven years on the board and council.

 After his father's death from brain cancer, Becker founded a biotech company for cancer cure research.
 Becker also founded New Cycle Capital.
 He joined Lex Machina in 2011 and as its CEO, he made the company into a nationally recognized platform.
 In 2020, he found a legal tech accelerator that supported legal and public policy system innovators.